 It is our vision to construct and maintain a baseball complex to serve our expanding community, where youth can share team spirit and a full sense of accomplishment.
 Our purpose is to enhance self-esteem, while fostering good sportsmanship, leadership and citizenship through team play.
 In addition, our intention is to develop special needs programs and offer scholarship opportunities.
 At the forefront of our efforts will be the need to provide ongoing awareness of the dangers of carbon monoxide poisoning.

-Double Angel Foundation will again offer $1000 scholarships to institutions of higher education for members of the Class of 2016 for Legend High School, Chaparral High School, Ponderosa High School and Lutheran High School.
+Double Angel Foundation will again offer $1000 scholarships to institutions of higher education for members of the Class of 2017 for Legend High School, Chaparral High School, Ponderosa High School and Lutheran High School.
 The inaugural year of this new scholarships program was for the Class of 2012.
-Scholarships must be submitted with all documentation no later than March 15th of the graduating year.
+Scholarships must be submitted with all documentation, including an official sealed transcript attached to the Scholarship Application, no later than March 15th

 DOUBLE ANGEL BALLPARK